Save £250 on 2021 departures

 Namibia.
 Continue to Grootberg Lodge (or

-similar) for 2 nights and en route, visit the
+similar) for a 2-night stay.
+En route, visit the

 prehistoric rock art at Twyfelfontein.
 (B, D)